Ragzouken/bipsi/docs/index.md

 I am [smwhr](https://smwhr.itch.io/) and you can read about me on my [personal website](https://smwhr.net).

-Many thanks to [PRINCESS INTERNET CAFé](https://princessinternetcafe.itch.io/) who wrote the tutorial and thoroughly tested binksi and suggested many thanks.
+Many thanks to [PRINCESS INTERNET CAFé](https://princessinternetcafe.itch.io/) who wrote the tutorial and thoroughly tested binksi and suggested many changes.

 ## Made with binksi